Turkey cenbank says to stick to tight policy until inflation outlook improves

-ISTANBUL, June 15 Turkey's central bank said on Thursday it will keep monetary policy tight until the inflation outlook displays a significant improvement, after inflation last month edged off an eight-year high.
+ISTANBUL, June 15 (Reuters) - Turkey's central bank said on Thursday it will keep monetary policy tight until the inflation outlook displays a significant improvement, after inflation last month edged off an eight-year high.

 In a statement after keeping its main interest rates unchanged, the bank said the current elevated levels of inflation posed risks to pricing behaviour and it would deliver further monetary tightening if needed.